 Suitable to grow in:

 Fruits are magenta.
-There is a white-fruited/white-flowered variety that is sold occasionally.
+There is a white-fruited/white-flowered variety, uncommonly found naturally in Florida, that is sold occasionally.